-- Your exploit string must not contain byte value $0 \times 0a$ at any intermediate position, since this is the ASCII code for newline ('\n').
+- Your exploit string must not contain byte value 0x0a at any intermediate position, since this is the ASCII code for newline ('\n').
 When Gets encounters this byte, it will assume you intended to terminate the string. - HEX2RAW expects two-digit hex values separated by one or more white spaces.
 So if you want to create a byte with a hex value of 0, you need to write it as 00.
 To create the word 0xdeadbeef you should pass "ef be ad de" to HEX2RAW (note the reversal required for little-endian byte ordering). - Appendix A also contains examples of using I/O redirection (< and >) and pipes (|) on the command line, as used in the example below.

-When you have correctly solved one of the phases, your target program will automatically send a notification to the grading server.
-For example:
+When you have correctly solved one of the levels, you will see a message saying you passed, such as the one below:

 '''

-unix> ./hex2raw < ctarget.l2.txt / ./ctarget
+unix> ./hex2raw < ctarget.12.txt | ./ctarget

 Cookie: 0x1a7dd803

 Type string:Touch2!: You called touch2(0x1a7dd803)

 Valid solution for level 2 with target ctarget

-PASSED: Sent exploit string to server to be validated.

-NICE JOB!
+PASS: Would have posted the following:

+user id arthi+beth

+course 105-24fa

+lab attacklab

+result (omitted)

 '''